Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 If force-placed insurance has already been added to your loan, here's how to get it removed:

-3. Submit proof to your lender.
+4. Submit proof to your lender.
 Send the documents via certified mail or through the lender's official portal.
 Explicitly request cancellation of the force-placed policy in writing.
+Lenders are typically required to cancel within 15 days of receiving valid proof.

-4. Request a refund for overlapping charges.
-Once your lender verifies your coverage, they are required to cancel the force-placed policy.
-If you had valid coverage during any period you were charged, request a refund for those premiums.
+5. Request a refund for overlapping charges.
+If you had valid coverage during any period you were charged, request a refund for those overlapping premiums.
+You are entitled to this reimbursement.

-5. Follow up.
+6. Follow up persistently.
 Keep records of all communications.
 If the lender delays or refuses to remove the force-placed policy, file a complaint with your state's Department of Insurance or the Consumer Financial Protection Bureau (CFPB).

-While federal regulations specifically addressing force-placed insurance are more developed for mortgages (under RESPA), auto loan borrowers still have important rights:
+While federal regulations specifically addressing force-placed insurance are more robust for mortgages (under RESPA/Regulation X), auto loan borrowers still have important rights — many of which are grounded in your loan contract and state consumer protection laws:

 • Right to receive notices before force-placed insurance is applied